 Founded by Professor Susan Jones, Dance Scholarship Oxford (DANSOX) provides a major forum for dance scholarship in Europe, promoting dialogue between prominent academic disciplines and the worlds of dance theory and practice.
-The DANSOX series of events explore the ways in which the role of choreographic practice makes an essential contribution to innovations across academic fields, theatre and performance.
-The Patrons of DANSOX are Dame Monica Mason and Sheila Forbes, CBE, former Principal of St Hilda's College.
-Find out more about DANSOX's aims and achievements from Professor Susan Jones.
+DANSOX events explore how choreographic practice makes an essential contribution to innovations across academic fields, theatre and performance.
+DANSOX's patrons are Dame Monica Mason and Sheila Forbes, CBE, former Principal of St Hilda's College.
+Find out more and support DANSOX here.

 Guest Lecture on Balanchine